Description

 - Inspection: Equipped with third-party calibrated standard thickness blocks and weights for regular equipment spot checks.

-Precise displacement control, combined with high-precision pressure sensors, Real-time recording of displacement pressure curves
+- Precise displacement control combined with high-precision pressure sensors.

 6. Methods of Analysis